fishsciences/artemis_methods/intro/modeling_eDNA.md

 @dorazio_2018].
 In these, the response is a binary variable signifying the presence/absence of eDNA in the sample.
-In the case of occupancy models, presence/absence is a binary latent variable estimated from the observed binary detection of eDNA in the sample.
+In the case of occupancy models, presence/absence is a binary latent (unobserved) variable estimated from the observed binary detection of eDNA in the sample.
 In both, a binary variable indicates whether a sample had a Cq value below the censoring point, i.e., the detection